Edgeworth/memepu/verymeme/assets/memelang.md

 scope has wildcard mapping. mapping can be to invalid type (no mapping yet)

+typename: for defining a type
+type: for instantiating a type defined by a typename

 ## Built-in types
 i8, i16, i32, i64, u8, u16, u32, u64, bool, f32, f64